Optimal treatment assignment rules under capacity constraints: Setting

 \subsection{The planner's problem as optimal transport}

 We consider a setting where the planner faces the capacity constraints on the available treatments.
 To illustrate, consider a simple binary treatment case, $T\in\mathcal{T}:=\left\{ 0,1\right\} $, where a fraction $p$ of the target population is to be treated.
 We assume that the capacity constraint binds exactly.
-Let $\mu(t|x)$ denote the probability of assigning treatment $T=t$ to individuals with $X=x$.
+Let $\mu(t|x)$ denote the conditional probability of assigning treatment $T=t$ to individuals with $X=x$.
 Then, under the capacity constraint, the planner's problem can be written as

 We now show how to convert this constrained optimization problem into an unconstrained one.
 Observe that the distribution of treatment assignments must be a Bernoulli distribution with the success probability $p$.
 With this in mind, the planner’s problem can be seen as an optimal transport problem: the planner transports the mass of $F_{X}$ into $F_{T}$, the Bernoulli distribution, in a way that maximizes the social welfare.
-Formally, let $\mu$ be a distribution on $\mathcal{X}\times\mathcal{T}$ such that its marginals are $F_{X}$ and $F_{T}$.\footnote{That is, $\mu$ satisfies $\mu(A\times\mathcal{T})=F_{X}(A)$ and $\mu(\mathcal{X}\times B)=F_{T}(B)$ for any measurable sets $A$ and $B$.} In the optimal transport literature, such a distribution is called a \emph{coupling} on $X$ and $T$.
-Let $\mathcal{M}_{a}$ be the set of all couplings.
-Let $d$ be a distance function on $\mathcal{X}\times\mathcal{T}$, and define the Wasserstein distance of order 1 as